nodecopter/summerofdrones.com/pages/index.md

 ## FAQ

-### This is crazy, why are you doing this?

-A group of out-of-space robots has asked us to organize these events for them.
-They promised that they are coming in peace and that they just want to spend the summer with us - what could go wrong?

 ### How many people should attend an event?

 You should aim to have at least 30 people at your event in order to participate.